iharshraj1123/share-file/README.md

 - Copy paste the sql from sharefile.sql.

+- Note: if the copy pasting local addresses seems more of a pain then reuploading whats already on the server to you, simply access this app not using localhost but your local ip address.
+Or if u know javascript, simply look for places where "includes("localhost")" is present and edit them as per your needs.

 **When you are on the host PC (the pc on which server is hosted, url contains localhost).**

 - In File sharing mode, Click on browse, copy paste the local address of the folder that contains the files you want to share. eg, "D:/games/".
 Then select all those files.
 Hit upload.